srid/ema/docs/guide/routes.md

   | About
 ```

 This type represents two routes pointing to -- the index page (`/`) and the about page (`/about`).
 Designing the route type is only half the job; you will also need to tell Ema how to convert it to / from the browser URL.
-This is achieve by writing an instance for the `Ema` typeclass:
+This is achieved by writing an instance for the `Ema` typeclass:

 ```haskell
 class Ema MyModel Route where